 Assam closed for tourists in March.

 Post-COVID Travel in Arunachal Pradesh

-Arunachal is resuming Tourist ILP from 15th October.
+UPDATE 1 Arunachal is resuming Tourist ILP from 15th October.
 It resumed business ILP a few weeks earlier.
 There will be some SOPs to be followed, that I will try to elaborate later.
 As for transport, Tezpur to Bomdila shared cars are running.
-I am not yet sure about buses but will figure out soon.
+I am not yet sure about buses but will figure it out soon.
 I am not yet sure about other circuits of Arunachal.
 SOPs also require to have a prior booking at the place you are visiting.